 For a solid well-rounded trowel, we recommend the Bend-Proof Garden Trowel from Edward Tools.
 The wide blade makes for easy scooping and digging, and the stainless steel construction is super sturdy.
-If you're looking for more options, check out the rest of our top 10 list below and see our buying guide for tips on how to choose the best trowel for your gardening needs.
+If you're looking for more options, check out the rest of our 10 best list below and see our buying guide reviewed by a master gardener and homestead blogger for tips on how to choose the best trowel for your gardening needs.

 While a traditional trowel shape is the most versatile, sometimes you want one that's specially made for digging, weeding, or transplanting.
 Our list includes a variety of shapes and sizes to fit every gardening style.

 *Please note that these products were chosen after extensive research by mybest writers.
 The choices are not necessarily affiliated with or recommended by Amy Jeanroy.